 - The audience.
 You can choose from more generalized topic journals if your aim is to reach scientists in related areas or if otherwise, pick a specialized one.

 - The types of articles the journal publishes.
-Make sure your target journal accepts the kind of article you want to publish (theorems, case studies, and reviews, are some of the most common types)
+Make sure your target journal accepts the kind of article you want to publish – theorems, case studies, and reviews, are some of the most common types.

 - The journal’s reputation.
-The Impact Factor is an important measurement but also remember to consider the prestige of the authors publishing in it and see if your research is at similar level.
+The Impact Factor is an important measurement but also remember to consider the prestige of the authors publishing in it and see if your research is at a similar level.

-Elsevier offers a wide range of distinguished journals and choosing the best one to publish your research paper should be easier with the provided support and guidance.
+Elsevier offers a wide range of distinguished journals and choosing the best one to publish your research paper should be easier with proper support and guidance.
 Using the JournalFinder, you can match your manuscript and learn more about each journal available.
 Powered by the Elsevier Fingerprint Engine™, JournalFinder uses smart search technology and field-of-research specific vocabularies to match your paper to scientific journals in a few simple steps:

-- Find journals that could be best suited for your publishing;
+- Find journals that could be best suited for your publishing

-- Ultimately, the editor will decide on how well your article matches the journal.
+- Ultimately, the editor will decide on how well your article matches the journal

 - Use journal metrics to understand the impact of a journal: